SruthiSuresh12/gwas-height-analysis/README.md

 # GWAS Height Analysis

 ## Overview
 This project demonstrates a GWAS-style analysis using summary-level data from the **NHGRI-EBI GWAS Catalog**.
-The workflow includes data cleaning, visualization, and polygenic risk score (PRS) simulation, illustrating fundamental concepts of genome-wide association studies.
+The workflow includes data cleaning, and visualization, illustrating fundamental concepts of genome-wide association studies.

 ---